Do men care? What are alternatives to toxic masculinities? Do far right politics come with specific ideas about masculinity?

 Practical information and application

-- Course dates - weekly sessions from April-July 2026
+- Course dates - weekly 2-hour sessions on Wednesdays from 15 April - 1 July 2026

 - Course fee - free for EUR, QAU and TEDU students enrolled in a master’s programme